Erin Jackson of US 1st Black woman to win speedskating gold

 A few minutes later, the gold was hers.

-Jackson sat on the padding along the infield, appearing to shed a few tears with her head bowed.
+Jackson sat on the padding along the infield, shedding a few tears with her head bowed.

 She was no doubt reflecting, too, on her remarkable journey.